Three Decades of Education Reform: Are We Still "A Nation at Risk?"

 It’s difficult for the messages of A Nation at Risk to penetrate to the local level where actual educational change must take place.
 Until we develop a common metric that measures student performance based on internationally competitive standards, we will continue to see alarming national reports shelved in local schools.

-David Osher, an AIR vice president and AIR Institute Fellow, is co-director of the Human and Social Development Program.
+David Osher is an AIR vice president and AIR Institute Fellow.
 His work is on children’s services, youth development, social and emotional conditions for learning and healthy development, and culturally competent interventions for children and youth with mental health problems and for their families.

 It’s Not Just About Test Performance

 The nation is still at risk, particularly if we apply measures that go beyond the one frequently applied to A Nation at Risk: test performance.
 Yes, National Assessment of Educational Progress results and Programme for International Student Assessment comparisons matter, but so do other indicators.
 In fact, this famous 1983 report's problem statement was broader, embracing nation building and equity—what the commissioners called “the intellectual, moral, and spiritual strengths of our people which knit together the very fabric of our society.”
 The report noted that “a high level of shared education is essential to a free, democratic society and to the fostering of a common culture, especially in a country that prides itself on pluralism and individual freedom” and that “all, regardless of race or class or economic status, are entitled to a fair chance and to the tools for developing their individual powers of mind and spirit to the utmost.”

 This is a much taller order than higher test scores.
 And if nation building and equity standards are the measure, the United States may be at greater risk than test scores show—witness the growing gap between affluent Americans and the nation’s poor.